hypervel/hypervel.org/docs/docs/routing.md

 ## Route Model Binding

 When injecting a model ID to a route or controller action, you will often query the database to retrieve the model that corresponds to that ID.
-Laravel Hyperf route model binding provides a convenient way to automatically inject the model instances directly into your routes.
+Hypervel route model binding provides a convenient way to automatically inject the model instances directly into your routes.
 For example, instead of injecting a user's ID, you can inject the entire `User` model instance that matches the given ID.

 ### Implicit Binding

-Laravel Hyperf automatically resolves Eloquent models defined in routes or controller actions whose type-hinted variable names match a route segment name.
+Hypervel automatically resolves Eloquent models defined in routes or controller actions whose type-hinted variable names match a route segment name.
 For example:

 ```php
 use App\Models\User;